CodingTea17/refactor-franzs-e-commerce-site-while-hes-in-bali/README.md

   - [x] Fix the row height for products, which can quickly become uneven.
       * Not a good fix, but I made each product have a height of 625px.
 When the 300px picture loads it fits snuggly into the div.
 However, when the details aren't shown the extra space is a little awk.
   - [ ] Add integration testing for AJAX functionality.
-  - [ ] Add further AJAX functionality where it might be useful.
+  - [x] Add further AJAX functionality where it might be useful.
+      * I added it to the admin product update/delete.
+The update doesn't seem to use ajax when I upload a photo, but that might be because the format isn't solely js.